GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 The registration information and uploaded submission materials must be received by 08:00 AM EST on 13 APRIL 2021.
 Submissions received after the deadline will not be considered.

-Register now by selecting the xTech-SBIR Waveform Challenge tile at:
+Register now by selecting the xTechSBIR Waveform Challenge tile at:

 <https://www.xtechsearch.army.mil/>